Housed at Teachers College, Columbia University, CCRC is the leading independent authority on the nation’s nearly 1,200 two-year colleges.

 In the years since, CCRC’s research on community colleges has served to generate and inform a renewed interest in these essential higher education institutions, and continues to make vital contributions to higher education research, policy, and practice.

-The Center for Analysis of Postsecondary Education and Employment investigates the labor market outcomes of postsecondary pathways and is comprised of researchers from CCRC, University of Michigan, Harvard, Stanford, University of North Carolina, and New Horizons Economic Research.
+The Center for Analysis of Postsecondary Education and Employment investigates the labor market outcomes of postsecondary pathways and is comprised of researchers from CCRC, University of Michigan, Harvard, Stanford, and University of North Carolina.